pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 I'm going to use both the lazy sequences and the `lazy` syntax here.
-The first to stop walking `$ns` early, and the second to delay the recursion to deeper (to choose an additional number) until after the previous level has finished checking all other cases—in other words, to achieve the breadth-first search approach.
+The first to stop walking `$ns` early, and the second to delay the recursion to deeper levels (to choose an additional number) until after the previous level has finished checking all other cases—in other words, to achieve the breadth-first search approach.